MicrosoftDocs/entra-docs/docs/architecture/permissions-manage-ops-guide-two.md

 You can configure Permissions On-Demand settings to align with organizational needs.
 We recommend you establish policies for:

 * **Available roles and policies for users to request**: Use role and policy filters to specify what users can request.
 Prevent unqualified users from requesting high-risk, highly privileged roles such as Subscription Owner.
 * **Request duration limits**: Specify the maximum allowable duration for permissions acquired via Permissions On-Demand.
-Agree on a duration limit that aligns with how users request and get access to permissions
+Agree on a duration limit that aligns with how users request and get access to permissions.
 * **One-Time Passcode (OTP) policy**: You can require email OTPs for Requestors to create requests.
 In addition, you can require email OTPs for Approvers to approve or reject requests.
 Use these configurations for one or both scenarios.
 * **Auto-approvals for AWS**: As an option for Permissions On-Demand for AWS, you can configure specific policy requests to be auto-approved.
 Adding common, low-risk policies to your auto-approval list helps save time for Requestors and Approvers.